InhyeLee-Data/MachineLearning2020/3.Clustering/README.md

 - Cluster 1: Shades of the human mindset
 - Cluster 2: Warm
 - Cluster 3: Surreal caught between chaos and organization
-- Cluster 4: Exploration of dimensions, be it mental,imaginary or spatial
+- Cluster 4: Exploration of dimensions, be it mental, imaginary or spatial
 - Cluster 5: Abstract
 - Cluster 6: Looking for the warmth
 - Cluster 7: Deconstructing squares
 - Cluster 8: Segmentation

 4. Among the 9 clusters, my personal favorite is the 8th cluster (Cluster 7), which I named "Deconstructing squares".
-Here, the collected artworks seem to explore what we can recognize as "squares" and expose the viewers visual elements that geometrically constitute an image of a square.
+Here, the collected artworks seem to explore what we can recognize as "squares".
+It exposes viewers visual elements that geometrically constitute or deconstruct an image of a square.
-Here are some images from the Cluster 7.
+Below are some images from the Cluster 7.
 For other clusters, please take a look at the image display on the bottom of the notebook [page](Inhye_Cluster_Submission_v1.ipynb). <br>
 ![square](square_img1.jpg)<br>
 ![square](square_img2.jpg)<br>
 ![square](square_img3.jpg)<br>